Estimating Global Input Relevance and Enforcing Sparse Representations with a Scalable Spectral Neural Network Approach: Introduction

-Deep Neural networks (DNNs) \cite{deng2014deep,goodfellow2016deep,lecun2015deep, prince2023understanding,carleo2019machine} are among the most popular machine learning tools, and, as such, routinely employed in a vast plethora of applications \cite{chmiela2017machine, chicchi2023frontiers, biancalani2021deep, baldi2014searching}.
+Deep Neural networks (DNNs) \cite{bishop2023deep,goodfellow2016deep,lecun2015deep, prince2023understanding,carleo2019machine} are among the most popular machine learning tools, and, as such, routinely employed in a vast plethora of applications \cite{reiser2022graph,chmiela2017machine, chicchi2023frontiers, biancalani2021deep, baldi2014searching}.
 As for other machine learning techniques, and when employed for e.g. classification and/or regression tasks, DNNs can automatically extract valuable information from the supplied input vector.
-This amounts to isolate crucial components that prove decisive in implementing unmanned decision making strategies.
-In many cases, however, input data are naturally embedded in high dimensional spaces.
-This curse of dimensionality, quoting with lexical abusing from a renowned motto \cite{bellman1966dynamic}, makes it in general difficult to selectively single out, from the sea of underlying components, the subset of attributes deemed essential.
-Despite this degree of inherent complexity, it is of the utmost relevance to identify key input features that could be instrumental in (i) devising apt solutions for data compression and compactification; (ii) providing critical insights into the processes that led to the produced output response.
+This amounts to isolate crucial components to implement unmanned decision making strategies.
+In many cases of interest, input data are multidimensional.
+In general, it is hence difficult to selectively identify the subset of attributes which prove crucial for the analysis.
+Moreover, it is also challenging to determine whether the model’s decisions are based on a large portion of the input components or just a minimal subset.
+To identify key input features could be indeed relevant for (i) devising apt solutions for data compression and compactification; (ii) providing critical insights into the processes that led to the produced output.

-A first solution is to operate an a priori features' selection, with the aim to isolate beforehand a limited subset of supposedly relevant input elements that should undergo subsequent scrutiny \cite{guyon2003introduction}.
-This certainly yields machine learning models with a reduced dimensional load.
-Prior trimming criteria could however resolve in the removal of essential information, erroneously targeted as fruitless by the upstream selection.